sensible-hq/sensible-docs/readme-sync/v0/integrations/4000 - quick-extraction/7600 - excel-reference.md

 Multi-document spreadsheet
 ====

+Sensible combines multiple document extractions into one spreadsheet spreadsheet when:

+- You extract from a [portfolio](doc:portfolio) document.
+- You input multiple extractions to the Generate Excel [method](doc:sdk-quickstarts) or [endpoint](ref:get-excel-extraction).

-To combine document extractions into one spreadsheet file, Sensible uses the same rules described in the following single-document spreadsheet rules.
+To combine extractions, Sensible uses the same rules described in the following single-document spreadsheet rules.
 Sensible uses the following additional rules:

 - For all sheets other than the `<fields>` sheet, Sensible creates a new sheet for each document, and prefixes each sheet name with a zero-indexed document number, for example `doc_0` or `doc_1`.

-- For the `<fields>`sheet, Sensible appends data as rows under the same column if it finds a matching field ID from another extraction in your call to the `/generate_excel/{ids}` API endpoint, or under a new column if it doesn't find a matching field ID.
+- For the `<fields>`sheet, Sensible appends data for each document in a new row.
+For each field ID, Sensible appends data under the same column if it finds a matching field ID from another extraction in your call to the Generate Excel method or endpoint, or under a new column if it doesn't find an matching field ID.

+- For portfolio extractions, Sensible adds metadata to the `<fields>` sheet, for example, the page range of the document in the portfolio.

+**Tips**

+- To avoid manually merging the similarly named columns,  Sensible recommends using the same IDs for corresponding fields across different SenseML configs in a  document type.
 For example, if document A outputs fields `car_model` and `car_year`, and document B outputs `car_model` and `manufacture_year`,  Sensible creates a spreadsheet like the following:

 [block:html]
 {